odonnellpeter1999/PublicCollegeUnderground/README.md

 Then open the project folder and run `npm install` to install all dependencies

-You must not set two process variables
+You must now set two process variables

 First one is Email using `SET EMAIL=<YOUR-EMAIL>`